pnp/blog/content/office-add-ins-community-call/2022-07-13/index.md

 **Are you going to provide an API that lets Office.js add-ins create comparison documents, which is possible with VSTO add-ins, for example?**

 We currently don't have this on our list.
 However, we'd love to know more about your use case to help us understand.
-Please connect with Yung Wang at wyun@microsoft.com.

 **Maybe I missed something, but I was not able to get types working when I was trying the JS API in Word.
 I ended up with a pile of ts-ignores.
 Is there a better way?
 I am using WebStorm, but I would be happy to use VS Code if that solves it.
 My hope would be to use imports like import {OfficeStuff} from 'officesdk'.**